 Notes: The lake has excellent fishing (northern and panfish): there are boat landings on each end of the flowage.

-Web site: WDNR Totagatic Lake State Wildlife Area
+Read more on the WDNR Totagatic Lake State Wildlife Area.

 25. Turtle-Flambeau Flowage Scenic Waters Area

 This 14,000-acre flowage offers more than 180 miles of white pine and birch shoreline, as well as hundreds of small islands.
 A truly wild area of forest, wetland and river.